stimpy77/FastKoala/README.md

 Initial commit also supports basic class libraries (which can have config files) and Windows apps (other than ClickOnce apps) that need to transform out to the bin\Debug or bin\Release directory as AssemblyName.exe.config.

-In all cases, to use, right-click on the project node or the [Web|App].config in Solution Explorer and choose "Enable build-time transformations"
+In all cases, to use, right-click on the project node or the [Web|App].config in Solution Explorer and choose "Enable build-time transformations".

-This project *does not* use automated unit tests. :(

-###Critical Limitations###

-Basic support for projects under source control is planned but not yet implemented.
-Please do not use if you are using Visual Studio integrated source control, namely if you are using TFS.
+####Setting the config directory####

+For web apps, which use inline transformations and nested folders, the default folder name is "App_Config", but you can choose any name you like, and you can use backslashes in the folder name to deeply nest the config files, i.e. "cfg\server".
+To leave the base config and its transforms in the project root, use simply a dot (".").
+You can also share configs further up in the solution using "..", i.e. "..\CommonConfigs\Web".

+If a transform file (i.e. Web.Debug.config) has been deleted or removed, right-click on the base config file and choose "Add missing transforms".

+####Limitations####

 Web sites are not supported and will never be supported.